Heron triangles with two rational medians and Somos-5 sequences: Somos-5 sequences and QRT maps

 The general Somos-5 recurrence is \beq \tau_{n+5}\tau_n=\tal\,\tau_{n+4}\tau_{n+1}+\tbe\, \tau_{n+3}\tau_{n+2}. \eeq We take $\C$ as the ambient field, considering all sequences as complex-valued, but for suitable choices of the initial values and the coefficients $\tal,\tbe$ the recurrence produces integer sequences such as (\ref{s5seq}).
 One way to see this is to observe that the recurrence (\ref{s5gen}) has the Laurent property, as it arises from mutations in a cluster algebra \cite{fordy_marsh}, meaning that the iterates lie in the Laurent polynomial ring $\Z[\tal,\tbe,\tau_0^{\pm 1}, \tau_1^{\pm 1},\tau_2^{\pm 1},\tau_3^{\pm 1},\tau_4^{\pm 1}]$.
 Hence if all initial values are $\pm 1$ and the coefficients $\tal,\tbe$ are integers then $\tau_n\in\Z$ for all $n$.
 However, as shown in \cite{swahon}, due to the connection with the arithmetic of elliptic curves, a much stronger version of the Laurent property holds for this recurrence, and there are many more ways in which it can produce integer sequences.
+The geometrical structure of Somos-5 sequences is based on the following result.